April 1, 2025

 This doesn't have to be anything complicated.
 You could end your video with a three second clip of you saying “if you like this video, subscribe.”
 Or design an end card in Canva that shows a subscribe button and stitch it to the end of your clip.

-Optimize your video using keywords and hashtags
+Optimize Shorts with keywords and hashtags

 The YouTube algorithm matches short-form clips with people most likely to interact with them.
-One way to prove that your content is relevant to your target audience is to use keywords and hashtags that they’d use.
+One way to prove that your content is relevant to your target audience is to use keywords and hashtags that they'd use.
 If your audience are beauty enthusiasts, for example, you could use hashtags like #skincareroutine or #beautytips in your video caption to increase the odds of YouTube showing your Short to that audience.
+Using relevant hashtags like #YouTubeShorts or #repurposedcontent can also help categorize your video properly.

 ⚡️ Pro tip: Need help writing engaging captions?
 Social Post Writer, an AI-powered feature in Descript, takes the task off your plate.
 It'll scan your video and summarize it into a caption that you can copy and paste into YouTube.